OCDCpro/WP5/README.md

 ## OCDCpro Workpackage 5

+#### Goals:
+* Prototyping the complete cycle from design to the microchip of a future design challenge.
+Physical hardware including a 130nm microchip gets created.
+* Integration of other the workpackages into hardware for evalutation.
+* Evaluation of the created hardware in regards to future challenges.

 #### Sub-Workpackages:
 * Sub-WP 5.1: Development of the Hardware Kit (Demonstrator system)
 * Sub-WP 5.2: Microchip design creation by the challenge teams